 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

-The distinguishing feature of our degree programmes is their applied nature.
-You will be taught how to apply theoretical understandings of politics and international relations to world events and issues.
-Additionally, we will equip you with the skills necessary to find a placement.
+The distinguishing feature of our degree courses is their focus on application.
+You’ll be taught how to apply theoretical understandings of politics and international relations to world events and issues.
+We‘ll also equip you with the skills necessary to find a placement.

-The aim of our Professional Training placement is to provide you with a chance to experience first-hand how politics operates in the ‘real world’, at a voluntary sector organisation, a government or local authority department, an MP’s office, or an international organisation.
+The aim of our Professional Training placement is to provide you with first-hand experience of how politics and international relations operates in practice.
+Our students have completed placements in the voluntary sector, government departments, MPs’ offices, international organisations and the private sector.

 - Defence Science and Technology Laboratory